-A must visit for any little history buffs, this cave is back out west towards Thessaloniki and is 300m above sea level.
+A must visit for any little history buffs, looking for things to do in Halkidiki.
+This cave is back out west towards Thessaloniki and is 300m above sea level.

 The cave is said to be over a million years old and is where the oldest European human remains were discovered, thought to be from around 200,000 years ago.
 You wont see the remains at the cave but you will get to wander through the amazing caverns, dodging stalagmites and stalactites as you head deeper inside the mountain.